zanematthew/task-tracker/README.md

 ## THEMING
 Theming should be done as followed:

-1. Simple customization -- Override CSS in your THEME!
+1. Simple customization - Override CSS in your THEME!
-1. Advanced customization -- Override the template by creating a template in your current theme file.
+1. Advanced customization - Override the template by creating a template in your current theme file.
+1. Extra-advanced customization - huh? don't even f^cking think about it.

 ## REPO STRUCTURE